domonkoss/ceudsd/seminar/3-command-line/README.md

 * Show the first 3 Helicopter incidents outside of Colorado
 * How many incidents did happen were cost is bigger than 0
 * In which Area did the most expensive incident happen that was caused by a Small bird?
-* Optional :) - Check (in google) and explain what regular expressions are, and how they could be used with grep
+* Optional - Check (in google) and explain what regular expressions are, and how they could be used with grep.
+Provide an example on how you would use it with birdstrikes